 Are you looking for a new job as a bus driver?
 It’s time to start working on a resume that will showcase exactly how qualified you are for the position.
 Your resume is an important tool when it comes to finding a job.
 It shows potential employers exactly what skills you hold and lets them know just how valuable you are as a team member.

 No bus driver resume is complete without mentioning your knowledge of bus routes.
 Do you know the routes in your area?
 Make sure you explain this.
 Additionally, let potential employers know that you’re capable of handling unruly passengers and any emergency situations that may arise.
 Hiring managers want to know you’re comfortable dealing with a variety of situations that may arise while you’re driving.

 Ready to get started?
 Check out our bus driver resume examples for ideas on making your resume better than ever.

 1. How do you make a bus driver resume for a first job?

 If you have never had a job before, creating your resume is a significant challenge.
 This is because most resumes revolve around the experience section and information about the applicant’s previous jobs.
 If you do not have this work history, you need to compensate with your other strengths.

 The best approach is to focus on the skills and education sections instead.
 Describe any experiences you do have that are relevant to the job opening, whether they are school projects, internships, or volunteer work.
 Additionally, our resume builder can help you create a perfect entry-level resume.

-As you see on our bus driver resume sample, the header should be very brief and take up as little space on the page as possible.
+As you see on our bus driver resume sample, the resume template header should be very brief and take up as little space on the page as possible.
 Your goal should be making this section nearly unnoticeable until the hiring manager wants to contact you.